UIC Background and Accreditation

 State Teacher Licensure

-BA in Urban Education, BA in the Teaching of English, BA in the Teaching of French, BA in the Teaching of German, BA in the Teaching of Spanish, BA in the Teaching of History, BS in the Teaching of Math, BS in the Teaching of Physics (suspended)
+BA in Urban Education, BA in the Teaching of English, BA in the Teaching of French, BA in the Teaching of German, BA in the Teaching of Spanish, BA in the Teaching of History, BFA in Art Education, BMus in Music Education, BS in the Teaching of Math

 State Authorization for Online Programs and Courses